geneontology/geneontology.github.io/_docs/tools-overview.md

 ## Browse

-A drill-down browsing of the GO ontology is provided in the form of an [interactive tree](http://amigo.geneontology.org/amigo/dd_browse){:target="blank"}.
+Drill-down browsing of the GO ontology is provided in the form of an [interactive tree](http://amigo.geneontology.org/amigo/dd_browse){:target="blank"}.

 ![Browse GO ontology example](/assets/ontology-browse-tree.jpg)